Welcome

 • We have a whole class set of glockenspiels and recorders to enable every pupil to learn to play this instrument in school.

-• Peripatetic music lessons provided in woodwind, guitar, violin, piano, drums weekly in school time
+• Peripatetic music lessons provided in woodwind, guitar, violin, piano, drums weekly in school time through Berkshire Music Trust with Music teachers occasionally leading assemblies to inspire children.

-• Outside achievements in Music eg achievement of grades or performance
+• Outside achievements in Music e.g. achievement of grades or performance.

-• We have a purpose built sound-proofed music studio with permanent piano and drum kit set up for pupil use
+• We have a purpose-built sound-proofed music studio with permanent piano and drum kit set up for pupil use.

-• Our designated Thursday Collective Worship is Singing Time with its dedicated prayer
+• Our Wednesday Collective Worship is ‘Singing Time’ with its dedicated prayer, where we include rounds and part singing.

 • All classes lead a school performance which includes a significant singing element.